nightbox69/Speedruns/Games/Final-Fantasy-X/README.md

 # Final Fantasy X

 Protagonist has Dad issues and joins pretty girl that calls forth entities of great power called Aeons on a journey to kill herself.
 Armed with the girl's cousin and a summon that enables you lot to deal a shit ton of damage to what are supposed to be difficult boss fights, the Protagonist and the gang sets forth to the wonderous realm of shit RNG called Spira.
-Also, the girl met his father 10 years and 3 months ago. :|
+Also, the girl met his father 10 years and 3 months ago. :neutral_face:

 ## Runners to Watch